gmazzap/PostsSyringe/README.md

 PostsSyringe
 ============

-WordPress plugin that helps you to automatically inject CPT posts into the main loop. requires PHP 5.3.
+WordPress plugin that helps you to automatically inject CPT posts into the main loop.

+Requires PHP 5.3.

+##Description##

 Posts can be injected using `posts_syringe()` function.